 Starting at a new school is a big change in your life, especially when you’ve not been able to go to school for a while because of the coronavirus lockdown.

 Below, a young person with dyslexia shared how she’s feeling with Reach.
-If you’re feeling worried yourself about moving schools, it might help to read it and know you’re not the only one….
+If you’re feeling worried about going to a new school, it might help to read this blog and know you’re not the only one….

 How I feel about moving school